Appalachia Service Project

 - 62,500 homes are substandard

-Grace Community has partnered with Appalachia Service Project (ASP), a Christian volunteer organization operating in central Appalachia whose primary goal is making homes “warmer, safer and drier.”
-Our next trip will be April 25 through April 28, 2013.
+Grace has partnered with Appalachia Service Project (ASP), a Christian volunteer organization operating in central Appalachia whose primary goal is making homes “warmer, safer and drier.”
+We generally schedule a four-day mission trip in March or April each year.

 ASP is not just a building ministry; it’s a relationship ministry as well.
 While some might call this a weekend “retreat,” we prefer to call it a spiritual step forward.
 Unlike a retreat, you’ll know the satisfaction of rolling up your sleeves, working with your hands, and having a tangible impact on the life of an Appalachian family.
 Even if you have no building experience, the ASP staff will show you the ropes, helping you to develop skills you did not even know you had.

 Our 2015 trip will be Thursday, April 23 through Sunday April 26.
-Beginning with the Thursday evening meal, you will enjoy two full days of home repair work, followed in the evenings by inspiring messages from a specially selected speaker.
-You will return home following breakfast Sunday morning.
+Beginning with the Thursday evening meal, participants enjoy two full days of home repair work, followed in the evenings by inspiring messages from a specially selected speaker.
+The group returns to Raleigh following breakfast Sunday morning.

 QUESTIONS: Contact MaryBeth Brown by email or at (919) 612-8076.